#FreeThemAll May Day to Mother's Day Actions, May 2 – 22

 Everyone deserves dignity and justice.
-But in the United States, 2.3 million people are locked away in prisons, jails, and detention centers, where they are subject to civil and human rights violations and a lack of access to adequate health care.
+But in the United States, 1.8 million people are locked away in prisons, jails, and detention centers because of racist law enforcement, and a legal system whose only solution is violence and confinement.

 Tell your governor, Immigration and Customs Enforcement (ICE), and the Bureau of Prisons (BOP): Protect incarcerated people from COVID-19 in prisons, jails, and detention centers!

 May 2, 6:00 p.m.
 MT

 This International Workers' Day, we need to fight to stop family separation and uplift our essential workers through a pathway to citizenship.
 Join AFSC & Coloradans for Immigrant Rights, Colorado Jobs with Justice/Trabajos con Justicia, and Together Colorado as we gather outside the Aurora Detention Center (GEO) to highlight the experience of mothers in particular at this vigil.
 Help us uplift the message of our immigrant leaders that: “We won’t wait another second in the shadows.
 The moment for action is now to break our chains to claim our dignity and humanity.”

 The action will call to #FreeThemAll with an emphasis on the women and mothers in detention right now as well as all mothers seeking freedom for their children behind bars.
 We’ll be signing Mother’s Day cards together that will be delivered to GEO and the Denver Women’s Correctional Facility on Thursday, May 5 (details below).

 4 Park St., Concord, NH 03301